 Succession occurs when a joint tenant dies and the surviving joint tenant succeeds to the tenancy, known in law as survivorship.
-Succession also occurs when a sole tenant dies and an eligible partner or qualifying member of his or her family takes over the tenancy.
+Succession also occurs when a sole tenant dies and an eligible partner or a qualifying member of their family takes over the tenancy.